acsnow99/terraform-gcp-harbor-helm/README.md

 Scripts and various resources for setup of Harbor Docker image registry

-Copy and edit states/harbor.tfvars to fit your preferred configuration, then run terraform apply -var-file=states/<your tfstate file>
+Copy and edit states/harbor.tfvars to fit your preferred configuration, then run terraform apply -var-file=states/{your tfstate file}

 Dependencies: